 Blending this wild and wonderful story of assassins who work from an old library with real-world political events allows for some subtle commentary on the nature of fascism, martial law, democracy, and even capitalism, with regards to how these things affect the kinds of lives people can lead.
 Even assassins are not immune to political shifts.

-The Plotters has to be read to be believed.
-Its ability to defy genre, allow its plot to be carried along by comedy and eccentric characters, and keep a slow pace that takes its time without losing an ounce of momentum, is truly staggering.
+The Plotters is one of the most ambitious Korean novels; something that has to be read to be believed.
+Its ability to defy genre, allow its plot to be carried along by comedy and eccentric characters, and keep a slow pace that takes time without losing momentum is truly staggering.

 It takes influence from the tumultuous events of South Korea’s recent past without becoming dry and melancholy.
 Most importantly of all, it is fantastically fun.